 Introduction of the e-visa

 Cuba is one of the few countries that still uses a physical visa.
-The physical visa for Cuba, also called "tourist card" or, in Spanish, Tarjeta del Turista is a paper card that travellers need to fill in by hand.
-The tourist card can be obtained through a visa agency, a travel agency or directly from the Cuban embassy.
+The physical visa for Cuba, also called "tourist card" or, in Spanish, Tarjeta de Turista is a paper card that travellers need to fill in by hand.
+The tourist card can be obtained through a visa agency, a travel agency, or directly from the Cuban embassy.

 Transition phase with two visa types

-The electronic visa for Cuba has therefore been available since the summer of 2024.
+The electronic visa for Cuba is available since summer 2024.
 Although the ultimate goal was to replace the physical visa, the e-visa was initially introduced as an alternative to the tourist card.
 Many travellers had already applied for a tourist card for a trip at a later date.
-In fact, when applying for the tourist card, you dont need to know your arrival date in Cuba yet.
+In fact, when applying for the tourist card, you don't need to know your arrival date in Cuba yet.
 Travellers could actually apply for their tourist card months before their planned trip.

 The Cuban immigration authorities have accommodated these travellers by temporarily accepting both the e-visa and the tourist card.
 This transition period will soon come to an end.
-Cuban authorities have announced that, as 1 July 2025, the tourist card will no longer be accepted.
-Then, all travellers will need to apply for an e-visa to Cuba.
+Cuban authorities have announced that, as of 1 July 2025, the tourist card will no longer be accepted.
+Then, all travellers will need to apply for a Cuban e-visa.

 Canadian travellers are excepted